 This credit includes the adoption of a child under the age of 18 or one who is unable to care for him or herself in a physical or mental capacity.
 It does not include expenses incurred in order to adopt the child of your spouse.

 The amount of the credit is phased out according to your MAGI.
+This phase-out begins with a MAGI of $211,160 (for 2019) and ends at $251,160.
 Also, in order to claim the Adoption Credit, you must file a paper tax return because you have to include adoption-related documentation.

 8. Do you pay interest on a student loan?